-The data for a segregated or non-diverse census tract would have an irregular concentration of responses to income levels, races, ages and/or education attainment levels.
-Regarding income, the non-diverse condition would have a high level of either, high or low income responses.
-Graphically, it would be represented as a very sloped line; the greater the slope, the lesser the diversity.
+The data for a segregated or non-diverse census tract would have an irregular concentration of responses to income levels, races, ages and/ or education attainment levels.
+Regarding income, the non-diverse condition would have a high level of either, high or low income responses. (fig. 2) Graphically, it would be represented as a very sloped line; the greater the slope, the lesser the diversity.
 For the purposes of this research, the angle of the slope is not an issue.

 The goal is not to match the utopian condition, but to examine a site's diversity along two lines of inquiry; the current and historic context.
 The current context is the diversity of the United States, the American South, the State of Florida and the sites' County level data.
 How do the CNU models perform, in relation the places around them?
 The historic context is the diversity of traditional street car suburbs that the CNU models emulate.
-Are the historic models still diverse?
-Do the new developments miss or match the diversity performance of the older urban models?
+How do the new developments perform, in relation to the older urban models?